Trading quotes from the best traders

 Brian Shannon

-“You need a well-thought-out plan which anticipates all potential scenarios to keep you from making impulsive and emotional decisions during market hours.
-You are being bombarded constantly with new information from peers, television, price action, websites, etc. Trading stocks is a business, and if you want your business to thrive you must have a plan which you execute flawlessly.”
+“You need a well-thought-out and profitable trading strategy which anticipates all potential scenarios to keep you from making impulsive and emotional decisions during market hours.
+You are being bombarded constantly with new information from peers, television, price action, websites, etc. Trading stocks is a business, and if you want your business to thrive you must have a plan which you execute flawlessly.” – Brian Shannon, from his book Technical Analysis Using Multiple Timeframes

 Benjamin Graham

-‘‘Before you invest, you must ensure that you have realistically assessed your probability of being right and how you will react to the consequences of being wrong’’.
+‘‘Before you invest, you must ensure that you have realistically assessed your probability of being right and how you will react to the consequences of being wrong”.

 Benjamin Graham – The Intelligent Investor